Home

 Yes.
 You can install and use ClickFix along with other plug-ins.

-You can use ClickFix for as long as you wish before registering.
-However, until you register, you are limited to processing up to 10 minutes of signal per Adobe Audition or Cool Edit session, and you can use Force Fix up to 10 times per Adobe Audition or Cool Edit session.
-When you register, you will receive a Password to "unlock" the software.
+You can use ClickFix (full version) for as long as you wish before registering.
+However, until you register, you are limited to processing up to 30 minutes of signal per Adobe Audition or Cool Edit session, and you can use Force Fix up to 30 times per Adobe Audition or Cool Edit session.
+When you register, you will receive a Password (as an email attachment) to "unlock" the software.
 This will remove the limits, and allow you to use the software indefinitely.
-Your registration will be effective for all future releases of ClickFix for Adobe Audition, so there are no costs to upgrade.
+Your registration will be effective for all future releases of ClickFix (full version), so there are no costs to upgrade.

-No. Your registration is effective for all future releases of the same version of ClickFix for Adobe Audition.
+No. Your registration is effective for all future releases of the same version of ClickFix (full version).
 There is no cost to upgrade to a later release.

 What technique does ClickFix use to detect clicks and pops?

 ClickFix uses a proprietary statistical detection technique to locate clicks and pops.
-It does not employ edge detection or spectral analysis.
-This special technique results in much faster, more accurate click and pop detection than other methods.
+It does not use edge detection or spectral analysis.
+This special technique results in much faster and more accurate click and pop detection than other methods.

-The method ClickFix uses is equally effective in loud passages and in soft, so there is no need for settings to adjust behavior based on signal amplitude.
+The method ClickFix uses is equally effective in both loud and soft passages, so there is no need for settings to adjust behavior based on signal amplitude.

 What technique does ClickFix use to repair clicks and pops?